muchweb/keypad/README.md

  - Nokia 5220
  - Nokia X3-02

-Sony Ericsson mappings are compatible with these models:
+Sony Ericsson mapping is compatible with this model:

  - Sony Ericsson C902

+Sony Siemens mapping is compatible with this model:

+ - Siemens A35

 ## Usage